jldbc/jldbc.github.io/code/rename_columns.md

 Phil|40|Male
 James|24|Male

-This approach is usually more labor-intensive because it requires you to specify the entire list of new column names, whereas the replace function lets you specify as few or as many columns as you wish.
+This approach is usually more labor-intensive because it requires you to specify the entire list of new column names, whereas the rename function lets you specify as few or as many columns as you wish.